dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![unofficial Google Analytics for GitHub](https://gaforgithub.azurewebsites.net/api?repo=AzureFunctionsNodeLeaderboardsCosmos)](https://github.com/dgkanatsios/gaforgithub)

-**WORK IN PROGRESS**!!!
 This project is a starter kit that allows you to set up a RESTful API service that stores game leaderboards (scores) and exposes them via HTTP(s) methods/operations.
 A game developer can use this API service in their game and post new scores, get the top scores, find out the latest ones  and get surrounding (ranked) top players of a current user.
 A Unity client is also provided with a corresponding C# SDK.
+You can read some of the thought process that drove the creation of this project in the blog post [here](https://dgkanatsios.com/2018/01/08/designing-a-general-purpose-game-leaderboard/).

 ## Deployment